Louis-E-Martin/Amazon_Vine_Analysis/README.md

 ## Results

 ### Non vine Reviews
--There where 49673 total reviews for the non vine catagory -There where 23043 5 star reviews
+- There where 49673 total reviews for the non vine catagory
--46%
+- There where 23043 5 star reviews
+- 46%